Illinois Electrocution Lawyer FAQs

 Below are our answers to the questions that electric shock victims and their families most frequently ask us.

-Why Do I Need An Electrocution Accident Lawyer For My Case In Illinois?
+Why Do I Need An Electrocution Lawyer For My Case In Illinois?

 For your Illinois electrocution accident case, you need an experienced lawyer because the power and electric utility companies will initially fight and defend these cases very aggressively.
 They take a “shock and awe” approach intended to intimidate and harass attorneys who do not actually have experience in electric shock injury and electrical death cases into settling their clients’ cases for less than they’re worth rather than face a long, expensive case and a trial that they’re not experienced enough to successfully handle.